untangled-web/untangled-cookbook/README.md

 The recipes themselves are in the `recipes` subdirectory, and each has a recipe `README.md`.
 This document acts as an index of them.

 Each of them is set up for use in IntelliJ, emacs, or vim.
-They can be started from a plain command line.
+They can also be started from a plain command line.

 # Recipes